psychemedia/storytelling-notes/hunting_of_the_snark.md

 "It's a Snark!" was the sound that first came to their ears,
 [It] seemed almost too good to be true.
-Then followed a torrent of laughter and cheers:
+[There then] followed a torrent of laughter and cheers:
 ⁠Then the ominous words "It's a Boo—"

 Then, silence.
 Some fancied they heard in the air